-- d) non-compliance with the Controlled Drugs and Substances Act (Canada) and regulations; - e) non-compliance with the Food and Drugs Act (Canada) and regulations; - f) non-compliance with NQAC Quality and Health Standards and Alcohol Tolerances (as mentioned in the Liquor Agency Portal); and (Amended Mar 2020) - g) non-compliance with NQAC Standards for Tamper Evident Packaging (as mentioned in the Liquor Agency Portal).
-(Amended Mar 2020) - 3.1.18 A licensee is not permitted to produce vaporized alcoholic beverages. - 3.1.19 (Deleted May 2021) - 3.1.20 A licensee may not enter into a contract or any other relationship with another licensee that results in an exchange of money, benefits or services except as allowed under Subsections 3.1.10 and 6.2 and Section 9. - 3.1.21 (Deleted May 2021) - 3.1.22 (Deleted May 2021) - 3.1.23 A licensee's products are subject to provincial markup.
+SUBJE CT: CLASS E LICENCE - SMALL MANUFACTURER c) any failure by the Class E licensee to package or label goods as warranted above; d) non-compliance with the Controlled Drugs and Substances Act (Canada) and regulations; e) non-compliance with the Food and Drugs Act (Canada) and regulations; f) non-compliance with NQAC Quality and Health Standards and Alcohol Tolerances (as mentioned in the Liquor Agency Portal); and (Amended Mar 2020) g) non-compliance with NQAC Standards for Tamper Evident Packaging (as mentioned in the Liquor Agency Portal).
+(Amended Mar 2020) 3.1.18 A lic censee is not permitted to produce vaporized alcoholic beverages.
+3.1.19 (Delete ed May 2021) 3.1.20 A licensee may not enter into a contract or any other relationship with another licensee that results in an exchange of money, benefits or services except as allowed under Subsections 3.1.10 and 6.2 and Section 9.
+3.1.21 (Delete ed May 2021) 3.1.22 (Delete ed May 2021) 3.1.23 A licensee's products are subject to provincial markup.
 Markup rates depend on product type, alcohol percentage and a manufacturer's AWP (Markup Rate Schedule).
-(Amended Aug 2023) - 3.1.24 Class E Small Manufacturers may: - a) apply for one or more Class A liquor licences, including Minors Allowed, Minors Prohibited, Manufacturer's Taproom and/or Manufacturer's Lounge for the sale and consumption of liquor on licensed premises (see Sections 3.7 3.10); (Amended May 2021) - b) apply for a Class D Manufacturer's Off Sales licence for the sale of products made by the manufacturer for off-premises consumption, including delivery (Section 3.5 3.6); (Amended May 2021) - c) sell their products at farmers' markets and artisan markets (see Section 3.5);
+(Amended Aug 2023) 3.1.24 Clas s E Small Manufacturers may: a) apply for one or more Class A liquor licences, including Minors Allowed, Minors Prohibited, Manufacturer's Taproom and/or Manufacturer's Lounge for the sale and consumption of liquor on licensed premises (see Sections 3.7 - 3.10); (Amended May 2021) b) apply for a Class D Manufacturer's Off Sales licence for the sale of products made by the manufacturer for off-premises consumption, including delivery (Section 3.5 - 3.6); (Amended May 2021) c) sell their products at farmers' markets and artisan markets (see Section 3.5); Original signed by

-DATE ISSUED: August 10, 2023 AUTHORITY: Cen Rhodes
+DATE ISSUED: August 10, 2023 AUTHORITY: Len Rhodes